siahisaforker/Latte3AIR/README.md

 ### Common Errors
 - `ROM not found`: Ensure `Sonic_Knuckles_wSonic3.bin` is in the correct directory
-- `Failed to initialize graphics`: Check if GX2 drivers are available
+- `Failed to initialize graphics`: Check if GX2 is avalible (logging is avalible, check the logs to see if GX2 could initialize)
 - `Audio device error`: Verify sndcore2 is properly initialized

 ## Contributing